 Our economists are approachable and able to give commentary on a wide range of economic issues affecting New Zealand.

 We enjoy sharing our views and welcome opportunities to speak with the media.
 If you’d like Infometrics to comment on a media story please email Benje Patterson or call our office +64 4 889 0801 to speak with one of the team.

 Sign up to our monthly newsletter to get the latest commentary and articles on economic issues that matter in the New Zealand economy.
 Follow us on social media for more regular updates and links to interviews with our economists.

-According to our Boho measure of creativity, we take a look at which is New Zealand’s most creative city?
+According to our Boho measure of creativity, Wellington is New Zealand’s most creative city.
 The Boho measures the proportion of a city’s workforce that is involved in creative and artistic occupations and industries.
 Professor Richard Florida popularised the Boho measure and argued that a vibrant artistic community is a necessary condition to attract talented people to fuel the knowledge economy.

 The Living Wage is heralded as “the income necessary to provide workers and their families with the basic necessities of life.
 A living wage will enable workers to live with dignity and to participate as active citizens in society.”
 However, beyond the ideological hype, the following questions remain;

 Workforce scanning and development is a key role that Industry Training Organisations (ITOs) undertake.
 Skills Active Aotearoa, the ITO for the recreation, sport and exercise industries released a comprehensive Workforce Scan late last year.
 The workforce scan was led by Maren Frerichs, General Manager of Industry Engagement at Skills Active.
 Shaun Twaddle, Infometrics Director, had a chat with Maren to find out why they put together the workforce scan and how they went about it.